-“However, your primary treating doctor’s evaluation may be disputed by the employer’s insurer or judge, which is you may be ordered to go through a medical evaluation with another doctor, the practice referred to as an independent medical examination,” says our Lancaster workers’ compensation attorney from the Koszdin, Fields, Sherry & Katz law firm.
+“However, your primary treating doctor’s evaluation may be disputed by the employer’s insurer or judge, which is you may be ordered to go through a medical evaluation with another doctor, the practice referred to as an independent medical examination,” says our Los Angeles workers’ compensation attorney from the Koszdin, Fields, Sherry & Katz law firm.

 In the vast majority of cases, an employer’s insurance company requests an independent medical evaluation when it does not agree with the injured worker’s treating doctor’s evaluation or disputes certain issues in the doctor’s opinion, especially when the doctor believes that certain expensive procedures and treatment will be necessary for recovery.

 These IMEs can significantly affect the legal success of your workers’ comp claim and how much you will receive in compensation.
 An independent medical examination, which, in theory, should be performed by a neutral and unbiased medical professional, is intended to resolve any disputed questions about your medical condition, treatment, and recovery.

 An insurance company is not the only party who has a right to request an independent medical evaluation in case there are any doubts in the evaluation or opinion of your primary treating doctor.
 A workers’ comp judge or hearing officer may also order you to undergo an IME to ensure that your condition or disability has been correctly diagnosed, establish that the injury or illness is work-related, and resolve other disputed issues in your case.

 “If my insurer does not trust my primary treating physician, then how do I know that I can trust the doctor selected for an independent medical evaluation?” you may be wondering.